mcserverhosting-net/sitev2/content/plans-premade/_index.md

     backgroundImage: ""

   notice:
-    title: "**We are currently at capacity.
+    text: "**We are currently at capacity.
 There is a 2 day order completion**"

   whatYouGet:
     title: "Discover the Ultimate Minecraft Gaming Experience"